grafana/agent/docs/flow/config-language/expressions/operators.md

 The equality operators `==` and `!=` can be applied to any operands.

-On the other hand, for the ordering operators `<` `<=` `>` and `>=`, the two operands must both be _orderable_ and of the same type.
-These terms and the result of the comparisons are defined as follows:
+On the other hand, for the ordering operators `<` `<=` `>` and `>=` the two operands must both be _orderable_ and of the same type.
+The result of the comparisons are defined as follows:

-* Boolean values are comparable.
-Two boolean values are equal if they are either both true or both false.
+* Boolean values are equal if they are either both true or both false.
-* Numerical (integer and floating-point) values are comparable and ordered, in the usual way.
+* Numerical (integer and floating-point) values are orderable, in the usual way.
-* String values are comparable and ordered, lexically byte-wise.
+* String values are orderable lexically byte-wise.
-* Objects are comparable.
-They are are equal if all their fields are equal.
+* Objects are equal if all their fields are equal.
-* Array values are comparable.
-They are equal if their corresponding elements are equal.
+* Array values are equal if their corresponding elements are equal.

 ## Logical operators
 ```